jamescherti/bash-stdops/README.md

 ### Script category: ssh

-### Script: ssh-wait
+### Script: sshwait

-Script to repeatedly attempt an SSH connection to a specified host.
+This script repeatedly attempts to check the availability of the SSH server on the host provided as the first argument.
+It exits with a 0 status upon successfully establishing a connection at least once.
+Note that it only verifies if the SSH server is reachable and does not provide a shell prompt or execute any commands on the remote host.

 Usage:
 ```
 ./script_name.sh <host>
 ```

-(The script loops until it successfully connects to the SSH host provided as the first argument.)

 ### Script category: Misc